 The importance of connections

 Being on parental leave can be lonely at times.
 I am a huge supporter of platforms such as LinkedIn and Facebook to ensure I stay connected and maintain my networks.
 Having a mentor and/or sponsor during this period is also critical.
-They can be a great sounding board for how you are feeling and support you during your leave.
+They can be a great sounding board for how you’re feeling and support you during your leave.

 Help is out there

-Resources such as Circle In are great initiatives to help parents not only prepare for parental leave, but assist in the transition back into the workplace after a baby break.
+Resources such as Circle In are great initiatives to help parents not only prepare for parental leave but assist in the transition back into the workplace after a baby break.
 I only wish such resources were available to me during my first two pregnancies!

 For me, the third round of parental leave has highlighted the need and importance of keeping in touch, keeping up-to-date with my industry and organisation, and setting the right expectations from the very beginning.
-I’m completely organised and have a clear support framework, which means I can go on parental leave with a focus on the most important aspect of my life—my family.
+I’m completely organised and have a clear support framework, which means I can go on parental leave with a focus on the most important aspect of my life — my family.